 - Nutritious food → strong people.

-"Just as humans become ill from mineral deficiencies, plants also become ill when the soil does not contain all the necessary elements."
+"Just as humans fall ill from mineral deficiency, so too does the plant fall ill if the soil does not contain all elements."

-He thus combined agricultural chemistry, medicine, and social reform in one thought: Only those who respect minerals can preserve their health.
+Thus, he combined agricultural chemistry, medicine, and social reform in one thought: only those who respect minerals can maintain health.

-Hensel saw stone flour not only as an agricultural technique, but also as a solution to social problems:
+Hensel saw in rock dust not just an agricultural technique, but a solution to social problems:

-- Independence for farmers through regional rock flour instead of expensive artificial fertilizers.
+- Independence for farmers through regional rock dusts instead of expensive artificial fertilizers.

-- Less dependence on the meat industry – he dreamed of an agriculture that feeds with plant power.
+- Less dependence on the meat industry – he dreamed of agriculture nourished by plant power.

 - A healthy society through natural food.

-"Bread from Stones" is therefore also a manifesto for a fairer, more sustainable world.
+"Bread from Stones" is therefore also a manifesto for a more just, sustainable world.

-Hensel encountered resistance at the time.
-His ideas were ridiculed, and his book fell into oblivion.
-But with the rediscovery of rock flour, basalt flour, and zeolite in organic farming, his legacy lives on.
+Contemporarily, Hensel met with resistance.
+His ideas were ridiculed, his book fell into oblivion.
+But with the rediscovery of primary rock dust, basalt dust, and zeolite in organic farming, his legacy lives on.

 Today, soil research confirms: